If the University believes you’ve not followed good academic practice, you will be invited for a meeting with an

 - If you admit misconduct, explain why it happened and mention any mitigating circumstances such as illness,

-- Either way, answer the ACO’s questions honestly and ask if you don’t understand anything.
+- Either way, answer the ACO/E’s questions honestly and ask if you don’t understand anything.

 The outcome will depend on the amount of affected work and whether you did it on purpose for an advantage over

-students.
+other students.
 Unintentional academic misconduct is still a problem.
-You can find the potential outcome for you from
+You can find the potential outcome foryour

-has decided that there is no academic misconduct, or you have had your meeting and received an outcome letter.
+the investigator has decided that there is no academic misconduct, or you have had your meeting and received an

 Academic Conduct Panel (ACP):

 offence, you may be invited to an Academic Conduct Panel (ACP).
-If you are invited to an ACP, contact Your
+If this happens, contact Your

 Types Of Offence: